Kaisai no genri: Theory

 The theory behind Kaisai no genri is that originally kata began as sets of paired drills or "sparring sets" practised by ancient martial artists.
 Over time large numbers of these drills became difficult to remember and so the defensive portion of the drills were assembled together into units and became the first kata.
 It is worth noting that these would probably have been Chinese martial art forms.
 By the time kata were created in Okinawa, the concept would have been well established.

 The attacking methods were not recorded in the forms and are therefore unknown.
 However, they may be inferred from limb and body positioning and preceding and following movements through the process of bunkai or in Gōjū-ryū karate the process of Kaisai.
 It has been theorised by Patrick McCarthy that the drills and defensive routines recorded were responses to Habitual Acts of Physical Violence (HAPV Theory).

 The rule set

-The rule set is broken down into three basic rules and nine advanced rules.
+The rule set is broken down into three basic rules and two supplementary clauses.